 Once the data is confirmed as being accurate, the database is queried to produce the range of tables.
 These tables undergo several rounds of checking and scrutiny to ensure the outputs are accurate and consistent, before being published.

 All personnel in the regular armed forces must be recorded on the JPA system for them to receive their pay.
-Therefore, the overall ‘strength’ figures are accurate.
-However, more detailed breakdowns can be less accurate, due to the variable quality of the data entered.
-This is partly because some key information required for managing individuals is recorded and updated centrally, whereas other information is added by individuals themselves.
+Therefore, the overall workforce figures are accurate.
+However, more detailed breakdowns can be less accurate, because some key information required for categorising individuals is recorded and updated centrally, whereas other information is added by individuals themselves.

 Totals and subtotals are rounded separately, so may not equal the sums of their rounded parts.

 Ministry of Defence